 Information for developers

 If you are trying to implement some extension point and are stuck, please don't hesitate to ask in the module's issue queue.
-Please also tell me when you are done (or when your module has hit a usable state), so I can link to your project here.
+Please also add your module to the list of extension modules (linked above)

 If you are interested in sponsoring a particular feature or new related module, please contact me.
 I'm also available for consulting.